Sofia Jakobsson: Club career

 After playing one season in the second tier for Östers IF, Jakobsson signed in 2007, at 17, for national champion Umeå IK.
 In her five seasons in Umeå she won two championships and one national cup, and she made her UEFA Women's Cup debut.
 After Umeå lost its dominant position in the Damallsvenskan since 2009, Jakobsson transferred to Russian champion WFC Rossiyanka to again play the UEFA Women's Champions League.

 Jakobsson signed for Chelsea Ladies in January 2013.
 She scored on her debut in a 1–1 draw with Birmingham, and then scored a brace in her next game against Doncaster Rovers Belles.
 She scored in her third consecutive Women's Super League game in a 2–1 win over the Liverpool Ladies.
 She scored two more goals in the remaining eight games, ending as Chelsea's top scorer along with Eniola Aluko.

 With three WSL games remaining until the end of the season she moved to the German Bundesliga alongside teammate Ester, signing for newly promoted team BV Cloppenburg.
 In July 2014, Jakobsson signed for Montpellier HSC of the French Division 1 Féminine.

 In July 2019, Jakobsson joined Real Madrid Feminino of the Spanish Primera División, who at that time went under the name CD Tacon, along with her national teammate, Kosovare Asllani.
 During her first season in Spain, Jakobsson scored most goals and most assists in the capital club scoring eight goals and seven assists.

 In June 2021, Jakobsson announced that she was departing Real Madrid.
 On 2 July 2021, she signed with Bayern Munich in the top German league, the Frauen-Bundesliga.
 Jakobsson made only five appearances with Bayern Munich, and in January 2022, was signed by the American team San Diego Wave FC of the National Women's Soccer League.

+On 11 September 2024, Jakobsson and the San Diego Wave agreed to a mutual contract termination.
+Jakobsson had played in 52 matches and made 30 starts in her tenure with the Californian club.
+Two days after the announcement of her departure from the Wave, Jakobsson signed with Women's Championship club London City Lionesses on a two-year contract.